node-monk/pidwin-fs-take-home-project/readme.md

 ## Backend
 Now in the backend folder.

-For this Demo, I setup a local Docker mongo db.
+For this Demo, I setup a local Docker mongoDB container.
 The .env file is already configured for the local instance that will be launched in Docker Composer.